appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 ```

 When you run the function, you expect an alert success message with the value stored in the key `uniqueEmail` but it shows `undefined`.
-As storeValue() is asynchronous, it may execute while the API call is in progress and the value isn't saved in the storage resulting in `undefined` value.
+As `storeValue()` is asynchronous, it may execute while the API call is in progress and the value isn't saved in the storage resulting in `undefined` value.

-To handle such a scenario, you can use **async/await** to ensure that the storeValue() function waits for the API call to complete execution.
+To handle such a scenario, you can use **async/await** to ensure that the `storeValue()` function waits for the API call to complete execution.
+*Example*:

-**Example**: modify the code to use async/await as shown below:
+Modify the code to use async/await as shown below:

 ```javascript
 export default {